 Arlo Guthrie, Beatnik

-Guthrie, 18, and his friend Richard Robbins, 19, joined Alice and Ray's Thanksgiving dinner in 1965.
+Guthrie, 18, and his friend Richard Robbins, 19, joined Alice and Ray’s Thanksgiving dinner that year.
 Afterward, Alice asked the boys to take the trash to the town dump, but they found it closed.
 So they threw the trash down a nearby hillside.

 Hours later, Stockbridge Police Officer William ‘Obie’ Obanhein called the Brocks.
 He told Alice he had just spent two very unpleasant hours going through the trash until he found an envelope with the Brocks’ name and address on it.

 Alice ratted out Arlo Guthrie and Richard Robbins.
-Officer Obie, who had modeled for Norman Rockwell, didn't like the long-haired hippies.
+Officer Obie (William Obanheim), who had modeled for Stockbridge artist Norman Rockwell, didn’t like the long-haired hippies.
 He decided to make an example of them.
-He arrested them and put them in a jail cell.
+So he arrested the teenagers and put them in a jail cell.
 Alice, furious with Obie, bailed them out.